ahdinosaur/opensource-workshop/index.md

     "if you share with your neighbor, you are a pirate. if you want any changes, beg us to make them."

-xbox are computers, iPhones are computers, but neither allow you to run software that is not approved by Microsoft or Apple. it's like buying a radio and only having 3 channels, even though the radio is capable of thousands of channels, and getting arrested for flipping to a 4th channel.
+Xbox's are computers, iPhone's are computers, but neither allow you to run software that is not approved by Microsoft or Apple. it's like buying a radio and only having 3 channels, even though the radio is capable of thousands of channels, and getting arrested for flipping to a 4th channel.

 !SLIDE left